dream-19/Steiner-Tree-Operations-Research/README.md

 Steiner Tree

-The aim of this project is trying to solve the steiner tree problem using various methods of operations research I am using many instances (in the directory Istanze) to compare the algorithms created The methods I have tried are:
+The aim of this project is to solve the Steiner tree problem using various methods from the field of operations research.
+I am using multiple instances (located in the "Istanze" directory) to compare the algorithms that have been developed.
+The methods I have tried include:

-- Greedy (one is the Shortest Path euristich)
+Greedy (including the Shortest Path heuristic)
-- Local Search
+Local Search
-- GRASP
+GRASP
-- Simulated Annealing
+Simulated Annealing
-- Tabu Search
+Tabu Search